-Here and Now is a national and local celebration of culture within communities.
-40 brand new projects will take place in and around 40 arts centres across the country during 2020, led by artists and co-created with local people.
+Here and Now was a national and local celebration of culture within communities.
+40 brand new projects took place in and around 40 arts centres across the country during 2020, led by artists and co-created with local people.

-Creative Folkestone Quarterhouse have been selected as one of the 40 venues, and will be working with Hawaiian-born performance artist Stacy Makishi on her project, Church of the Latter Day Sinners.
+Creative Folkestone Quarterhouse were selected as one of the 40 venues, and worked with Hawaiian-born performance artist Stacy Makishi on her project, Church of the Latter Day Sinners.